26 Best Things To Do in Nairobi – Explore Nairobi, A Modern Multi-Ethnic Metropolis

-Are you in need of a break from the rush of the city?
-Then visit the Karura Forest and be thrilled by its calm atmosphere just in the city.
-With an attractive waterfall and numerous hiking and cycling paths through enticing forest glades, it’s easy to lose sight of the fact that you’re in the city.
+Need something to do in Nairobi to give a break from the rush of the metropolis?
+Then visit the Karura Forest and be thrilled by its calm atmosphere just inside the city.
+With abeautiful waterfall and numerous hiking and cycling paths through enticing forest glades, it’s easy to lose sight of the fact that you’re in the city.

 23. MAASAI MARKET

 The Maasai culture is probably the most famous of Kenya’s ethnic race.
-As a tourist taking a trip around Kenya, purchasing a Maasai culture-based relic, should and is something you need to do.
+As a tourist taking a trip around Kenya, you should absolutely return home with a Maasai souvenier.
 There is no place which is more exceptional than the regular outdoor Maasai markets run in Nairobi.
-These markets are migrant and inside them, you will come across everything from drawings, antiques, local paintings, wood carvings, jewelry and East African based textiles.
-Be that as it may, you ought to know the time and place where they will be held.
+These markets are migrant and within them, you will come across everything from drawings, antiques, local paintings, wood carvings, jewelry, and East African based textiles.
+Be that as it may, you may need to do some searching to find out the time and place in which they will be held.

 24. NAIROBI SAFARI WALK